KennyGonzales/osticket-prereqs/README.md

 <p>

 To register a new PHP version, we first need to access the IIS (Internet Information Services) by typing "IIS" in the Start menu and running it as an administrator.
-Once we have access, we can then open "PHP Manager" by double-clicking on it and selecting "Register new PHP version".
+Once we have access, we can then open `PHP Manager` by double-clicking on it and selecting `Register new PHP version`.

 <img src="https://i.imgur.com/Onk3tUY.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 <img src="https://i.imgur.com/hcstAyq.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>